Reviews

 Cherry and strawberry, cedar and mint, spicy too, with an iron and tea leaf top note.
 Medium-bodied, all the spice and strawberry, quite firm and ‘mineral’, good depth of flavour, fine graphite tannin grip, a lovely cool feel, bancha twig tea, orange zest, and a long and firm finish of precision and dusty spicy tannin.
 I’m all about this.
 Superb wine of uncompromising character and verve.

-Reviewed by Gary Walsh
+Rating 96 by Gary Walsh

 The Paringa Single Vineyard Chardonnay 2023